Master's Programs

 Sports Management

-The Sports Management Area of Expertise aims at providing students with the theoretical knowledge, skills, network and personal attributes to build a career in the sports industry.
-The students benefit from our in-house world renowned management expertise and of the our main partner, the Portuguese Football Association and many other leading international sport organisations institutions that provide internship opportunities.
+The Sports Management Area of Expertise aims at providing students with the theoretical knowledge, skills, network, and personal attributes to build a career in the sports industry.
+The students benefit from our in-house world-renowned management expertise and of our main partner, the Portuguese Football Association and many other leading international sport organisations institutions that provide internship opportunities.

 • Applied Qualitative Studies